arangodb/docs/3.10/aql/functions-string.md

   *0123456789ABCDEF*
 - `[^x-z]` – negated range of characters.
 Matches any other character than the ones specified in the range
 - `(xyz)` – defines and matches a pattern group.
-Also creates a capturing group.
+Also defines a capturing group.
 - `(?:xyz)` – defines and matches a pattern group without capturing the match
 - `(xy|z)` – matches either *xy* or *z*
 - `^` – matches the beginning of the string (e.g. `^xyz`)